unpatch/TirelessEmployees/README.md

 # 👷‍♀️ Schedule I: Tireless Employees Mod

-**Tired of your so-called "employees" clocking out at 4 AM just because time freezes?**
+**Tired of your so-called "employees" clocking out at 4 AM just because their shift ends?**
 Well, no more!
-With **Tireless Employees**, your workforce keeps grinding *through the temporal apocalypse* to keep your production line running at full speed.
+With **Tireless Employees**, your workforce keeps grinding *even after the clock stops* to keep your production line running at full speed.

 But wait, there’s more! 🌱